StarlingUAS/Murmuration/README.md

 In the root of the repository, there is the core cli script named `starling`. `starling` includes a further installation script to help install further requirements.
 This installation script will need to be run using root.
 See the following guide on which arguments you should give.

-> If running within Murmuration, swap `starling` for `./starling`.
+> If running within Murmuration, swap `starling` for `./bin/starling`.
 However for convenience, you can put `starling` onto your path.
-This can be done by adding `export PATH=<Path to murmuration>:$PATH` into `~/.bashrc` and `source ~/.bashrc` , or running the same command locally in the terminal.
+This can be done by adding `export PATH=<Path to murmuration>/bin:$PATH` into `~/.bashrc` and `source ~/.bashrc` , or running the same command locally in the terminal.
 Then you can use the below commands verbatim.

 #### Only local development (step 1)
 To install the bare minimum requirements of starling, run the following.